RamitSarker29/Frontend-Projects/README.md

 - Working with arrays and JavaScript data
 - Using Local Storage to persist data
 - Rendering data dynamically
+- Working with APIs and asynchronous JavaScript
+- Fetching and displaying external data
+- Handling API errors
+- Working with timestamps and elapsed time
+- Calculating Words Per Minute (WPM)
+- Comparing strings and individual characters
+- Tracking user input and mistakes
 - Solving programming problems step by step
 - Breaking larger problems into smaller, manageable components
 - Debugging and fixing bugs independently